aspnetboilerplate/aspnet-core-template/README.md

+# Important

+Issues of this repository are tracked on https://github.com/aspnetboilerplate/aspnetboilerplate.
+Please create your issues on https://github.com/aspnetboilerplate/aspnetboilerplate/issues.

 # ASP.NET Core & EntityFramework Core Based Startup Template

 This template is a simple startup project to start with ABP